M.S., CRC, CDMS

 Vocational Economics, Inc. 20700 Ventura Boulevard Suite 220 Woodland Hills, CA 91364

-Mr. Vega holds a master’s of science degree in counseling with an emphasis in rehabilitation counseling from California State University, Los Angeles, and an undergraduate degree from Yale University in Comparative Literature.
+Mr. Vega holds a master of science degree in Applied Economics/Financial Economics from Johns Hopkins University.
+In addition, Mr. Vega holds a master of science degree in counseling with an emphasis in rehabilitation counseling from California State University, Los Angeles, and an undergraduate degree from Yale University in Comparative Literature.